The Lord says this:

 Advent is a hopeful season.
 Hope is such an important Christian virtue, something deeper than simple optimism of temperament.
 We can feel cheerfully optimistic about all kinds of things, but, strictly speaking, the true object of hope is union with God.
 We are hopeful because we believe in a God who can bring life out of death, light out of darkness.
 It is above all in dark times that we need hope.
 And we pray for hope and help for those going through dark days at the present time, for people insecure in their jobs or their health or their home life, and even more for those who have been displaced as refugees, and are waiting in the cold at barbed wire borders, hoping to get to Europe and a better life.

-We are called to straighten out our lives; to fill in the valleys, and to level the mountains and hills is about ensuring justice for all of God's people.
-In today's language, the Baptist wanted a level playing field for all, so that everybody has access to the goods of this world.
-The final words of Isaiah in today's gospel tells that "all people will see the salvation sent to us from our God."
+During Advent we are meant, like John the Baptist, to prepare ourselves for the coming of Jesus among us.
+We need to examine our conscience so see what in our lives requires straightening out.
+The imagery about filling in the valleys and levelling mountains and hills is a call to be more concerned to get justice for all of God’s people.
+In sporting language one could say that the Baptist called for a level playing field for all, so that everybody has fair access to the amenities and produce of this world.
+He was agains selfish hoarding, dominance and aggression.
+The final words of Isaiah in today’s gospel tells that “all people will see the salvation sent to us from our God.”
 This is the direct result of making straight the ways of the Lord, filling the valleys, levelling the mountains, straightening the curves, and making smooth the rough places.
 We can all identify these areas in our lives.
 The gospel has a message for me.
 I am the one who is asked to turn from my sins, to turn to God, and to prepare the way for him to make his home within my heart.
 I am the one who is asked to ensure fair play and justice for others, so that I can see the salvation sent from God.

 Filling valleys, levelling mountains, straightening the crooked road, preparing a pathway for the Lord this is our preparation for Christmas.
 Of course it involves decisions, and these decisions come out of the context of the realities of my life.
 God is always calling on me to respond to him.
 Responding to him is to become responsible.
 I have responsibility for my actions, and become willing to face up to the truth.
 There is a tendency to look for a softer, easier way.

-Most churches have a Service of Reconciliation during Advent.
-In a way, we can think of this as "Confession without the shopping list."
-To the older generation, it may appear all too simple, all too easy.
-This is to misunderstand the thinking behind the Reconcilation Service.
+Many parishes have a Reconciliation Service during this time of Advent.
+Think of this as “Confession without the need of a shopping-list.”
+To some older folk, it may appear all too simple, all too easy.
+This is to misunderstand the purpose of the Reconcilation Service.
 Sin has a community dimension.
-When I do wrong, I offend the community by failing to live my Christian vocation.
-If the community is lessened by my sin, there should be a community dimension to my repentance.
-That is why the public acknowledgement of our sinfulness, once or twice a year, differs from going into a Confessional to whisper in the dark.
+When I do wrong, I offend the community by failing to live up to my Christian vocation.
+If the community is somehow diminished by my sin, there should be a community dimension to repentance.
+That is why the occasional public acknowledgement of our sinfulness and need of the grace of God differs from going into a Confessional to whisper my sins in the darkness.
 In the season of peace on earth to people of good-will, it is important to express our good-will, and act on it.
+We try to take our part in making his paths straight!